Zekun-Cai/NeuralLio/README.md

 ## Jupyter Tutorial

-We provide a Jupyter notebook tutorial ```NeuralLTO-Demo.ipynb``` in this repository.
+We provide a Jupyter notebook tutorial ```NeuralLio-Demo.ipynb``` in this repository.
 It offers a step-by-step guide to understanding our framework, demonstrating its core functionality on 2-Moons dataset.

-**We also show how to reproduce and visualize the model parameter manifold via NeuralLTO.**
+**We also show how to reproduce and visualize the model parameter manifold via NeuralLio.**